buildpacks/rfcs/text/0000-pack-subcommands.md

 ## Backwards Compatibility

-1. There would be a period in which all pre-existing subcommands would work.
+1. There would be a period in which all pre-existing subcommands would work (with a deprecation warning).
 2. Critical operations (`build`, `rebase`) will remain unchanged.

 # Drawbacks